Anyone who has ever raised a puppy knows that training these adorable little monsters can be challenging.

 However, when your puppy enters your home, you can build a consistent routine of frequent potty breaks, mealtimes, play times, mini-training sessions, and naps.

 Start training using simple command words, even if your puppy doesn’t respond.
-You’re creating a safe structure where your puppy will learn, ultimately making training go faster.
+You’re creating a safe structure where your puppy will learn, making training go faster.

 How do I train a puppy?